 VA Loan (Veterans Administration) Must have been in the Military and have your VA certificate for this loan.
 Most of my lenders can help you get your certificate if you don’t have it.
 So don’t worry about chasing that down prior to talking to them.
 You may come in and pay some of your closing costs on this one if you want.
 There are some fees that VA won’t let you pay.
 Those are required for the seller to pay.
 The typical VA loan requires a home that is in good condition, they will also do manufactured homes and they will do manufactured homes that have been moved more than once.
 They are pretty strict on the condition of the home although my special VA lender has told me that they have a VA rehab loan.
 If that is something you are interested in contact me and I will put you in touch with that special lender that knows how to do those.

-FHA Loans: This does have income and loan size limits but fairly generous to our area.
+FHA Loans: This does have income and loan size limits but is fairly generous to our area.
 You are required to have 3 ½ percent of the total sales price as a down payment.
 There is PMI insurance that you will pay on the loan until you have at least 20% equity in your purchase.
-Usually takes you 8-10 years to get to that point if all you pay is minimum payment.
+Usually takes you 8-10 years to get to that point if all you pay is the minimum payment.
 This loan is a good option to get you started.
-This loan will do primary residence, will also do a duplex or a tri-plex that you will owner occupy.
+This loan will do primary residence, and will also do a duplex or a tri-plex that you will owner occupy.
 My young starting out homeowners heads up on that one.
-Have had quite a few first time homeowners come in and buy a duplex live in one half of it for a year or 2 to meet the occupancy limit and then move forward and have a home basically for free while someone else makes the payment.
+Have had quite a few first-time homeowners come in and buy a duplex live in one-half of it for a year or 2 to meet the occupancy limit and then move forward and have a home basically for free while someone else makes the payment.
 Once you have received rent for a year on the other side it counts as income as you are moving up into another home.
-Great way to start out with an investment property while your young.
+Great way to start out with an investment property while you are young.
 This loan will also do manufactured homes that are real property as long as they meet all of the other requirements.
-Home conditions are similar to above and follow HUD Minimum Standards.
-No major fixers no peeling paint, missing flooring etc. There is a rehab loan version of this loan so when you see on a house it qualifies for a 203k rehab this is the basis of where you should head.
+Home conditions are similar to the above and follow HUD Minimum Standards.
+No major fixers no peeling paint, missing flooring, etc. There is a rehab loan version of this loan so when you see a house that qualifies for a 203k rehab this is the basis of where you should head.
 For a Rehab loan contact me and I will put you in contact with a lender that specializes in those loans.
 They are challenging!